-It is helpful to relect back on a current definition of mindfulness.
+It is helpful to reflect on a current definition of mindfulness.

 “Mindfulness isn’t just about knowing that you’re hearing something, seeing something, or even observing that you’re having a particular feeling.
 It’s about doing so in a certain way – with balance and equanimity, and without judgement.
 Mindfulness is the practice of paying attention in a way that creates space for insight.”
 Sharon Saltzburg